 Open up about how this situation has impacted your business and the lives of your employees.

-Tell about how you are involved in supporting your local community (Eg. when you are donating to the local food banks.)
+Tell about how you are involved in supporting your local community (Eg. when you donate to the local food banks.)

-Take the time to highlight other businesses than your own, tell about initiatives that you have discovered by other companies in your city, this will strengthen your community.
+Take the time to highlight other businesses than your own, tell about initiatives you have discovered by other companies in your city, which will strengthen your community.
 You can even work with other local businesses and share how working together during these times can help.